Scott A. Shikora

-Scott Alan Shikora, MD FACS (born January 3, 1959) is an American bariatric surgeon.
+Scott Alan Shikora (born January 3, 1959) is an American bariatric surgeon.
 He is currently the Director of the Center for Metabolic and Bariatric Surgery at Brigham and Women’s Hospital and a Professor of Surgery at Harvard Medical School.

 Early life

 Shikora was born on January 3, 1959.
 He attended Muhlenberg College, from which he graduated in 1981.

 He graduated from Columbia University College of Physicians & Surgeons in 1985 with a Medical Doctorate.
 Following medical School, Dr. Shikora completed both his surgical residency and a fellowship in hyperalimentation at the New England Deaconess Hospital in Boston, Massachusetts.

 Career

 After completing his fellowship, Shikora spent the next four years in the United States Air Force, where he worked as a staff surgeon.
 Since 2011, Shikora has been working at Brigham and Women’s Hospital as a bariatric surgeon and Professor of Surgery at Harvard Medical School.
 Shikora has also worked on advisory boards for several medical companies including Medtronic and EnteroMedics.

 He has served on the editorial board for several journals and is currently the Editor-in-chief for the journal Obesity Surgery.
 Shikora is a former president of the surgical societies the American Society of Parenteral and Enteral Nutrition and the American Society for Metabolic and Bariatric Surgery.
 He has over 120 publications in various medical journals.